SimasCes/SimasCes.github.io/readme.md

 This website was developed as a personal portfolio to showcase my work. it is made from scratch and uses no JavaScript!
 I wanted to try push CSS and HTML as much as I oculd without JS and it worked out I did not need to use JS at all.
 Below are inspirations which helped me create the website, any images I used and where I got them, and any online tools.

+The link https://simasces.github.io/ is used to find the portfolio.

 ###### This is all accessed September 2020 (hopefully no links stop working after this)